manu-p-1/PowerPlug/README.md

 2. PowerShell Help File Documentation
 3. Miscellaneous Documentation (README.md, Wiki's, Discussions, etc...)

-All PowerPlug methods are documented using .NET XML documentation.
-This is compiled using [DocFX](https://dotnet.github.io/docfx/) with the `docfx.json` file under the [DocFX folder](https://github.com/manu-p-1/PowerPlug/tree/master/DocFx).
-DocFX creates static
-HTML pages which are used by <https://powerplug.me>.
-THe `PowerPlug.dll-Help.xml` file is the MAML file that is used to generate the `Get-Help` documentation for PowerPlug cmdlets.
+All PowerPlug methods are documented using .NET XML documentation for better understanding.
+In addition, the `PowerPlug.dll-Help.xml` file is the MAML file that is used to generate the `Get-Help` documentation for PowerPlug cmdlets.
 Lastly, as a fluid repository, many files change and constantly need to be documented and updated.

 ## Roadmap
-There are two planned releases - the latest being by **July 2021**:
+There are two planned releases - the latest being by **September 2021**:

-- 0.2.6 - First full release of PowerPlug
 - 0.3.0 - Full release with a statistics cmdlets in its own library, comprehensive documentation in the code-base and PowerShell, robust cmdlets
+- 0.4.0 - Ampere Wrappers

 ## State
 PowerPlug is a very fluid project and you may encounter issues during execution, especially for preleases.
 To report an issue visit, [PowerPlug Issues](https://github.com/manu-p-1/PowerPlug/issues), or to contribute, view the contribution guidelines.